-Horror three days on NZ roads: Seven crashes, 11 dead
+Horror three days on NZ roads: Seven crashes, 12 dead

 Malaysia's New Straits Times has reported a family medicine specialist and her husband were among the family members who died.

-It's understood they couple were travelling with their three children, one of whom also died.
+It's understood they couple were travelling with their three children, one of whom also died straight away.
+The other two were taken to hospital but one eldest died on Sunday afternoon after life support was turned off.

 Relatives of the family have arrived in New Zealand today and it's understood they want their loved ones to be buried in Christchurch as soon as possible, as per their religion.